Pennsylvania Nursing Home Abuse Attorney

 Bedsores are almost always a sign of neglect.
 Also called pressure ulcers, bedsores result when bedridden patients are not regularly turned in their beds.
 When patients are left to lie in the same position for too long without movement, the prolonged pressure on their skin can cause the skin to deteriorate.
 This wound can become infected and cause serious, potentially life-threatening injury, not to mention extreme discomfort and pain.

 It is unacceptable for patients to suffer this kind of injury in a facility where they should be receiving attentive care.
-If you or your loved one has suffered a bedsore due to neglect, call Metzger Wickersham as soon as possible to discuss your eligibility to pursue compensation for a nursing facility’s negligence.
+If you or your loved one has suffered a bedsore due to neglect, contact Metzger Wickersham as soon as possible to discuss your eligibility to pursue compensation for a nursing facility’s negligence.

 Harrisburg Nursing Home Neglect Lawyers Serving All Pennsylvania